.:VirtualSalt

-For Trainers, Educators, and Instructional Designers
+For Trainers, Educators, Instructional Designers, and Others

 Graphics Tools

-SnagIt gets listed first on this page because for trainers, educators, and especially instructional designers, it is the single most important tool in the software toolbox.
-SnagIt is a screen-capture and editing program that allows you to copy portions of screens (or entire screens, even scrolling Web pages), and annotate them, edit them (reverse colors, blur out sensitive information, create a transparent background, etc.), and resize them.
-If you aren't willing to risk the $50 fee, there is a free 30-day trial that will convince you.
+Snagit gets listed first on this page because for trainers, educators, and especially instructional designers, it is the single most important tool in the software toolbox.
+Snagit is a screen-capture and editing program that allows you to copy portions of screens (or entire screens, even scrolling Web pages), and annotate them, edit them (reverse colors, blur out sensitive information, create a transparent background, etc.), and resize them.
+If you aren’t willing to risk the $50 fee, there is a free 30-day trial that will convince you.
 Everyone I tell about this application ends up loving it.

 Photo Editors